OpenTermsArchive/engine/README.md

 Testing works with multiple tests (e.g., checking the validity of the file, that the URL is correct and reachable, that the content is correctly gathered, etc.); as it may take a bit of time, that's why you may want to use `npm run test:schema`.

 #### Core tool

+When refering to the base folder, it means the folder where you will be `git pull`ing everything.

 1. If not done already, follow the previous part with the repo of your choice.
 2. In the base folder of the previous step (i.e., not _in_ the previous folder, but _where the previous folder is_), clone the core engine: `git clone git@github.com:ambanum/OpenTermsArchive.git`.